 This symposium brings together researchers from Artificial Intelligence, Cognitive Science, Philosophy, and Law to investigate the nature, causes, and consequences of opacity in different scientific, technical, and social domains, as well as to explore and evaluate recent efforts to overcome opacity in Explainable AI.

-Early-bird registration is now possible until February 28th!
+Early-bird registration is now possible until TBD!

 The AISB convention schedule has been posted!

 The submission deadline for the symposium has passed, and papers have been selected.
 The symposium schedule will be announced soon.

 Among other things, the symposium papers report on novel methods and technical solutions in Explainable AI, present philosophical work on the Black Box Problem and its solution, and/or explore the social, legal, and ethical ramifications of opacity.

 The authors of all accepted submissions are requested to submit camera-ready versions to be published in the AISB convention proceedings.
 All papers and extended abstracts should be formatted according to the ECAI style guides (PDF, LaTeX, or Word).

 Camera-ready versions and questions should be directed to the symposium organizers at email@example.com.